Our Services

 Helpful Resources

-Cutting down on plastic additives like phthalates starts with simple swaps, such as using glass, stainless steel or ceramic containers for food and drinks and choosing phthalate-free personal care and household products.
-Support your body’s natural elimination pathways by staying well hydrated and eating a high-fiber, antioxidant-rich diet with plenty of cruciferous vegetables.
+Reducing exposure to plastic additives like phthalates begins with easy, effective swaps: choose glass, stainless steel, or ceramic containers for food and drinks, and select phthalate-free personal care and household products.
+To support your body's natural detoxification, stay well hydrated and eat a high-fiber, antioxidant-rich diet featuring cruciferous vegetables like broccoli, kale, and Brussels sprouts.

 Every day, we come into contact with thousands of chemicals in our food, water, air and consumer products.
 Among these, plastic additives—especially phthalates—are a growing concern.
 Phthalates are used to make plastics more flexible and can leach into foods, liquids and the environment.
 Over time, they may affect hormone balance, reproduction and metabolism.

 This guide offers clear, science-based next steps to reduce plastic exposure, including practical "detox for plastic phthalates" strategies.
 Always consult your doctor about any significant changes to your health routine.
-If you're experiencing concerning symptoms and want to understand whether they may be related to environmental exposures, try our Medically approved LLM Symptom Checker Chat Bot for personalized guidance.
+If you're experiencing concerning symptoms and want to understand whether they may be related to environmental exposures, check your symptoms with Ubie's free AI-powered tool for personalized guidance.

 Although individual exposure levels are usually low, the cumulative burden over time may contribute to health issues.
 Reducing your "body burden" of phthalates can support long-term health.